 GitLab Runner: Building a Docker image with Docker-in-Docker

 This documentation is part of the Building Docker images guide.
-You can view the complete guide here: Build and push Docker images from your GitLab CI/CD pipelines using your Stackhero runner and Docker-in-Docker.
+You can view the complete guide here: Build and push Docker images efficiently from your GitLab CI/CD pipelines using Stackhero runners and Docker-in-Docker.

 👋 Welcome to the Stackhero documentation!

-Here’s a sample .gitlab-ci.yml you can add to your repository.
+You can add the following sample .gitlab-ci.yml to your repository.
 This configuration builds the Dockerfile located at the root of your project:

 build-image: